jp43/DockBox/README.md

     |     MOE       |      Yes      |      Yes      |
     |     Vina      |      Yes      |      Yes      |

-    Docking and rescoring options relative to each program are detailed in the section *docking/rescoring options for each software*
+    Docking and rescoring options relative to each program are detailed in the section **Docking/scoring options relative to each software**

 * The **SITE** section includes the information about the box to spot the binding site.